kaluzny-konrad/Project-VideoStreamingPlatform-Next-Prisma-Stripe-Uploadthing/README.md

 - [ ] SetUp Cache: Redis, Upstash (?)
 - [ ] SetUp Logs: Add logs to the app
 - [ ] Feature: when u end one subchapter, then is auto redirect to next after X seconds.
-- [ ] Feature: Edit modals should be closed after save
 - [ ] Feature: Adding files to Course
 - [ ] Feature: Subchapter edited by modal
 - [ ] Feature: Subchapter - add video modal